-- Also add onions, coriander leaves, 1 tsp oil, carom seeds.
+- Also add onions, coriander leaves, 1 teaspoon oil, carom seeds.

 - Mix all the ingredients together.

-- Add about 4 tbsp water, keep pressing and mix it to attain the consistency of a thick dough.
+- Add about 4 tablespoon water, keep pressing and mix it to attain the consistency of a thick dough.

 - Heat oil in a wok for deep frying.